 Cost of a solar-powered fan: between $350 and $800, if you’re looking to save on operation costs and prefer green energy.

-Cost to hire a licensed electrician: between $50 and $100 an hour (excluding trip fees and supplies) to install an attic fan, depending on the location, ease of access, and complexity of the project.
+Cost to hire a licensed electrician near you: between $50 and $100 an hour (excluding trip fees and supplies) to install an attic fan, depending on the location, ease of access, and complexity of the project.

 Depending on the style of your roof, you may need to hire a professional roofer to install a ledge or mounting surface on which to place the fan.
 Alternatively, a hole may need to be made in your roof within which the fan is placed, and this needs to be properly insulated.
 This will add to the cost of your project.